Summer castoff Jorge Soler transforms into World Series MVP

 Soler revived with the Braves, hitting .269 with 14 homers and 33 RBIs.
 He didn’t drive in any runs in the NL playoffs, missing five games because of a positive COVID-19 test.

-He was among four players acquired by general manager Alex Anthopoulos ahead of the July 30 trade deadline.
+He was among the fabulous four players acquired by general manager Alex Anthopoulos ahead of the July 30 trade deadline.
 Eddie Rosario, Joc Pederson and Adam Duvall also played key roles.

 “You can go and get players, and you can throw him in a clubhouse, and sometimes that piece just don’t fit into that puzzle,” Freeman said.
 “They came into our clubhouse, and they fit perfectly.”